literatecomputing/name-my-pdf/docs/documentation.md

 ### Does this work with non-academic PDFs?

 No, NameMyPdf specifically looks for DOI information, which is typically only in academic papers.
-Regular PDFs won't be renamed.
+PDFs without a DOI on the first two pages won't be renamed.

 ### Can I undo a rename?